FrancisBanville/ms_interpreting_probabilities/README.md

-metaweb), the mathematical formulation and interpretation of stochastic parameters like $P(i \rightarrow j)$ can be linked to environmental and biological factors such as species relative abundance, traits, area, and time (@tbl:prob).
-In these probabilistic network representations in which $P(i
+metaweb), the mathematical formulation and interpretation of stochastic parameters like $P(i \rightarrow j)$ can be linked to environmental and biological factors such as species relative abundance, traits, area, and time (@tbl:prob), for example using logistic regression with a logit link function with continuous explanatory variables.
+In these probabilistic network representations in which $P(i \rightarrow j)$ are edge values, the only two possible outcomes are the presence ($A_{i,j} = 1$) or absence ($A_{i,j} = 0$) of an interaction between each pair of nodes.
+When considering uncertainties around the estimation of $P(i \rightarrow j)$, a Beta distribution ${\rm Beta}(\alpha,
-\rightarrow j)$ are edge values, the only two possible outcomes are the presence ($A_{i,j} = 1$) or absence ($A_{i,j} = 0$) of an interaction between each pair of nodes.
-Observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of
-$P(i \rightarrow j)$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.
+\beta)$ can also be used to encompass all possible probability values.
+Observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $P(i \rightarrow j)$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.

 Even though binary networks constitute a highly valuable source of ecological information (@Pascual2006Ecologicala), they overlook important factors regarding